 But as PV development costs decreased, the overall cost of purchasing a system came tumbling down.
-This market condition begat the solar loan, where ownership became much more affordable, and with more advantages for most when compared to a solar lease.
+This market condition begat solar loans, where ownership became much more affordable (and came with more advantages!) vs solar leases.

 Importantly though as in any lease, you do not own the system — your solar company does, so upon lease expiration, you’d have no equity in the system and a decision must be made to either remove the system, buy it (at a to-be-determined price), or sign a new lease.
 Also note that your lease payment terms may rise by about 3% annually.

 The solar loan, in turn, has very important differences and advantages when compared to a lease.
 There now exist $0 down low-interest loans, over a 5–20 year period, and you pay (first advantage here) a fixed monthly amount for the life of the loan, while possibly (second advantage) deducting the interest.
 The solar company will still design and install the system, monitor performance (you can as well online), but historically any maintenance was your responsibility as the owner.
 However, even that has changed for the better as we’ll explain shortly.

 The sum of your monthly loan payment and the remaining energy bill will also total to be less than what you were paying previously for just your electricity.

 The next difference — and it’s the big one — you now own the system.
 The first benefit of owning is that as system owner, you qualify for incentives plus a federal tax credit of